wh-alice/mig_visualstudio/vs/code-quality/ca5350--do-not-use-weak-cryptographic-algorithms.md

 ---
-title: "CA5350: Do Not Use Weak Cryptographic Algorithms | hehe" ms.custom: ""
+title: "CA5350: Do Not Use Weak Cryptographic Algorithms" ms.custom: "" ms.date: "10/19/2016"
-ms.date: "10/19/2016"
 ms.reviewer: ""